LuckyHyena/DnD/tomb_of_annihilation/player_notes/Port_Nyanzaru_items.md

 wah-KANG-gah oh-TAH-moo is a Chultan wizard with authority over all Port Nyanzaru business deals involving **magic items, arcane lore, and spellcasting services**, which are generally negotiated or finalized in the Jewel Market.
 Much like their absentminded merchant prince, the various mages of Port Nyanzaru are unorganized but usually don't cause too much trouble.
 Wakanga is only occasionally found in the Jewel Market, and trusts Zhanthi to resolve issues in his absence.

 > **Help Wanted:** Have you _seen_ magic?
-It's deeply messed up, and clearly dangerous.
-The small trade in magic around Port Nyanzaru regularly causes strange problems that require expert intervention to solve, and Wakanga quite often needs large amounts of raw violence to clean up resulting elementals, spirits, aberrations, or planar escapees.
+It's quite alarming and obviously dangerous.
+The small trade in magic around Port Nyanzaru regularly causes strange problems that require expert intervention to solve, and Wakanga sometimes needs large amounts of raw violence to clean up resulting elementals, spirits, aberrations, or planar escapees.

 ![Wakanga O'tamu](images/characters/Merchant_Prince_Wakanga_O'tamu.jpg)